OscarHoekstra/ClassifyNPDB/README.md

 The pipeline will automatically retrieve the BGC data from the [MIBiG](https://mibig.secondarymetabolites.org/repository.html) database.
 This database contains both information about biosynthetic gene clusters and the chemical compounds produced from these clusters.
 This is crucial because it allows us to link the classification of the clusters to the classification of the structures. eNPDB adds each structure with information about the BGC it belongs to, including class data, and the necessary information about the structure itself to a SQL database.

 For the NPS part the pipeline can start from any list or database of InChIKeys or SMILES strings.
 I will however start with an in-house SQL database with information about a lot of structures (currently ~300.000).
 This includes things like an identifier, mass, inchi, inchi-key, smile, mol-formula and class data.
-It is however only necessary to have identifiers and a inchi-key, or a seperate file with inchi-keys for each identifier to run the pipeline.
+It is however only necessary to have identifiers and an InChIKey, or a seperate file with InChIKeys for each identifier to run the pipeline.

 ClassyFire is then used to automatically produce classifications of structures of both databases.
 The MIBiG data will then have BGC class data and structure class data.
 These classifications can be compared and hopefully be used to improve the linking between BGCs and Natural Products.